 “Pit Bull” Service Dog Legalese

 After a curt response from numerous inquiries and attempts to get clarification from many animal control officers and county officials, it turns out that if a “Pit Bull”, or anything that looks like one, is a service dog under the ADA Title II or III they are exempt from the onerous, antiquated, regressive BSL/BDL bans.
 This makes sense since ADA federal laws overrule any state or local laws.

-Only a morally bankrupt individual would ever attempt to trick people or make-believe their ill-behaved, untrained, aggressive or ill-mannered pet is a CGC, ESA, therapy dog or service dog.
+CAVEAT: Only a morally bankrupt individual would ever attempt to trick people or make-believe their ill-behaved, untrained, aggressive, or ill-mannered pet is a CGC, ESA, therapy dog, or service dog.
 All pet parents should strive for their dog to be extremely well mannered and trained to at the very minimum, a CGC designation in order to become a therapy dog or ESA (or if you have a disability, a PSD).
-That is exactly what a responsible dog parent would do.
-This circuitous circumstance negates Miami’s ridiculous BSL/BDL laws because the federal Americans with Disabilities Act (ADA) supersede local, municipal, county and state laws.
-If you are looking for a service dog to train why not save a life and make an Americal Pit Bull Terrier a service dog.

 Service Dog Training Conclusion